 Though their struggles are many, Annie is dedicated to ministering to others and helping people who have been victims of crimes.
 Annie speaks as a survivor herself.
 When she was only 13 years old, Annie was kidnapped and spent around three years at the hands of her captor.
 Now, she helps others.

 But when Annie and Leo needed help with their home, they did not know where to turn.
-With no flood insurance and no family nearby, they reached out to local agencies hoping someone would come.
+With no flood insurance and no family nearby, they reached out to local agencies hoping someone would come help them after the hurricane.
 Repeatedly, the answer was no.

 “We’d been going from agency to agency and they kept turning us down,” Annie said.
 “We are disabled and my husband is a vet.
 And we’ve just been getting turned down.”